mkarbows/HomeFree/SDF/Weekly_Status_Report.md

 Functionality is not yet visualized through the front end.
 Testing of these algorithms was done by physically inputting latitudes and longitudes into the front end to visualize the output.

+### 4/26 Status Report
+This week I successfully connected the algorithm to the initialization of the front-end so that it could be tested visually with every use case.
+The algorithm has a lot of faults that need to be debugged.
+I was also confronted with determining when to give up on building it will all rights and choosing efficiency.
+Currently, it has a fixed maximum of waypoints at 6.
+This keeps the algorithm from looping infinitely.

+I would like to implement a few more edge cases before I decide how to clean up the fixed value.
+I believe that depending on the routes, the maximum number of waypoints should alter and I believe that there are steps to be taken before stating these cut offs.

+At the beginning of the week, when I was frustrated with how troublesome it was to build a waypoint on the front-end due to the lack of API documentation, I gave up on OSRM and changed to Google's Directions API for a day.
+After building waypoints successfully, I realized how difficult it was going to be to access Google's response object and tweak it the same way I could with OSRM.
+So this weekend I finally buckled down and built way points with OSRM.